Emotion Recognition Technologies “We Cannot Begin to Talk About Benefits”

 Concerning racial bias a study has shown that systems consistently read black people’s faces as angrier than white people’s faces, regardless of the person’s expression.
 ERTs, like all forms of AI-based facial recognition, are prone to bias, discrimination and misidentification when dealing with people who differ from an assumed white European masculine norm of appearance.

-However, ERTs are also premised on a theory – first articulated by psychologist Daniel Ekman in the 1960s – that human emotions are biological, rather than differing between cultures.
+However, ERTs are also premised on a theory – first articulated by psychologist Pau Ekman in the 1960s – that human emotions are biological, rather than differing between cultures.
 In particular, there are six fundamental emotions - joy, sadness, fear, anger, surprise, and disgust - which are not just universally experienced, but also expressed in universally consistent facial expressions.
 This simplistic theory has been increasingly challenged (if not outright debunked) in recent years – but it hasn’t stopped the wave of ERTs from companies such as Microsoft, IBM, and Amazon which claim to accurately identify those universal expressions.

 “It’s a reductionist understanding of human emotions,” argues anthropologist Igor Rubinov, who led the website development.
 “Its real-world application should be managed incredibly carefully, if not paused indefinitely, while we have a conversation about this.”